Climate and Average Weather Year Round in Chiang Mai Thailand

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Chiang Mai is August, with an average of 18.0 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 61% on September 3.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Chiang Mai experiences extreme seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 9.0 months, from March 8 to December 7, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around September 4, with an average total accumulation of 7.7 inches.
+The month with the most rain in Chiang Mai is September, with an average rainfall of 7.1 inches.

 The rainless period of the year lasts for 3.0 months, from December 7 to March 8.
-The least rain falls around February 5, with an average total accumulation of 0.2 inches.
+The month with the least rain in Chiang Mai is January, with an average rainfall of 0.2 inches.

 The earliest sunrise is at 5:46 AM on June 6, and the latest sunrise is 1 hour, 14 minutes later at 6:59 AM on January 19.
 The earliest sunset is at 5:45 PM on November 25, and the latest sunset is 1 hour, 20 minutes later at 7:05 PM on July 6.

 Daylight saving time (DST) is not observed in Chiang Mai during 2023.